-The RBOC is responsible to establish coordinate the electrical power provision and establish communication/data service requirements for each toll gantry.
+The RBOC is responsible to establish electrical power and communication/data service requirements for each toll gantry.

 Provide building electrical power to lights, switches, receptacles, HVAC system and other infrastructure items for operating and managing the AET Toll Zone Building.